 Description of the Dr. Gordon Hirabayashi Human Rights Award:

-The award may be presented every two years annually at the NAJC AGM, starting in 2012, in recognition of an individual or organization in Canada contributing to the development or promotion of human rights and equality in Canada.
+The award may be presented every two years at the NAJC AGM, in recognition of an individual or organization in Canada contributing to the development or promotion of human rights and equality in Canada.

 • The individual or group must be committed to the ideal, as stated in the mission statement of the NAJC, “to strive for equal rights and liberties for all people, particularly racial and ethnic minorities”.